Pearl Harbor & The USS Arizona Memorial

 Pearl Harbor Attractions

-Pearl Harbor’s main attractions include the USS Arizona Memorial, the USS Missouri, The USS Bowfin Submarine Museum and Park, and the Pacific Aviation Museum.
+Pearl Harbor’s main attractions include the USS Arizona Memorial, the Pacific Fleet Submarine Museum, the Battleship Missouri Memorial, and the Pearl Harbor Aviation Museum.
 To get the most out of your visit, we recommend taking a full day to tour all four attractions.

 For many, the USS Arizona Memorial epitomizes Pearl Harbor.
 Built over the submerged wreckage of the USS Arizona, the memorial pays tribute to the crewmen who died during the attack.
-Of the 2,403 people who died that day, 1,177 were aboard the Arizona, and for many of them the Arizona became their final resting place.
+Of the 2,403 people who died that day, 1,177 were aboard the Arizona, and for many of them, the Arizona became their final resting place.
 Access to the memorial is by a 150-passenger US Navy-operated boat.
-Admission is free, although many tour groups offer guided tours.
-We recommend the self-guided narration tour with pricing starting at $7.50.
-While visiting the memorial, it’s possible to spot small schools of eagle rays swimming in the water nearby.
+Admission is free with options to add a Multimedia Tour/VR Experience for a fee.

 One of the most fascinating attractions in Pearl Harbor (and perhaps the most kid-friendly), the USS Bowfin Submarine Museum and Park offers a chance to board the USS Bowfin, a WWII-era submarine.
 Located close to the Pearl Harbor Visitor Center, the museum lets you experience the cramped close quarters of submarine life.

-If you’re planning on spending a full day at Pearl Harbor, your best choice is a Pearl Harbor Passport, which costs $72.00 for adults and $35.00 for kids.
+If you’re planning to spend a full day at Pearl Harbor, your best choice is a Pearl Harbor Passport, which costs $89.99 for adults and $44.99 for children.
 The passport grants you access to all the site’s attractions and self-guided narrated tours.

 When to Go

-Pearl Harbor is open 362 days a year, closing only for Thanksgiving, Christmas and New Year’s Day.
-Free parking is available at the Pearl Harbor Visitor Center.
-As the harbor remains an active military installation, bags, backpacks and other items that could be used for concealment are prohibited.
-You can store bags at the USS Bowfin Submarine Museum and Park for $5.00 per item.
-A visit to Pearl Harbor is a solemn affair, filled with history and respect for those who gave their lives that fateful day in 1941.
+Pearl Harbor is open 362 days a year, closing only for Thanksgiving, Christmas, and New Year’s Day.
+On-site parking is available for a fee.
+As the harbor remains an active military installation, bags, backpacks, and other items that could be used for concealment are prohibited.
+You can store bags at the USS Bowfin Submarine Museum and Park for a fee.
+A visit to Pearl Harbor is a solemn affair, filled with history and respect for those who gave their lives on that fateful day in 1941.
 It’s a trip you’ll never forget.

 view more best ofview more activitiesview our hotels on oahu